 2007 Dallas received a nationally competitive Post-Graduate Award from AHURI for his study on state government and private sector intervention in housing in NSW

-Please email Dallas if you would like to discuss Honours, Masters, PhD or Post-Doctoral research supervision on the topics listed above or as a part of the Global Real Estate Project.
+Please email Dallas if you would like to discuss Honours, Masters, PhD or Post-Doctoral research supervision on the topics listed above.

 2016 – Dr Zhonghua Gu from the City University of Hong Kong: Analysis of international housing, education and migration pathways.